TimChinye/RPS-Hand-Gesture-Recognition/README.md

     *   **AITS-2 Activity:** `Prompting Thinking` / `Concept Development`
     *   **My Prompt (Implicit through error logs):** My prompt was the direct output from my terminal: `"conda install -c conda-forge opencv ...
 LinkError: post-link script failed ...
 'C:\Users\timch\Documents\University\AI-' is not recognized as an internal or external command"`.
 I also provided clarifying context like `"Underscore failed in the past, that's why I changed to dashes."` and `"The issue was with the '&', I just changed it to a 'n'."`
     *   **Outcome & Justification:** This interaction was a classic example of using AI for `prompting thinking`.
-The AI's initial advice was based on common best practices (e.g., using underscores).
+The AI's initial advice was based on common best practices (e.g; using underscores).
 My critical feedback (`"Underscore failed..."`) forced a deeper analysis.
 The AI's subsequent explanation of *why* the `&` character was causing the `LinkError` was a key moment of `concept development`. **I refined and reviewed** this information, which confirmed my own diagnosis.
 This allowed me to confidently implement the solution (renaming the folder), which was essential for creating the required "**error free and ready to run**" code.
     <!-- Personal reference: https://aistudio.google.com/prompts/1o38kUHxwNLqDyrGmN1Yat39jhEDyczPV -->
     </details>